metafacture/metafacture-tutorial/06_MetafactureCLI.md

 # Lesson 7: Using Metafacture as Command Line Tool

 While we had fun with our Metafacture Playground another way to use Metafacture is the command line.
-For running a Metafacture flux process we need a terminal and installed JAVA.
+For running a Metafacture flux process we need a terminal and installed JAVA 11 ore higher.
 For creating and editing Flux and Fix files we need an texteditor like Codium/VS Code or others.

-> TODO: Check if JAVA is installed and if not a short manual for installing the needed JAVA.
-> Also specify the needed JAVA version.
+For this lesson basic knowledge of the commandline is recommended.

+Check if Java 11 or higher is installed with `java -version` in your terminal.
+If not, install JAVA 11 or higher.

-For this we can download the latest runner of Metafacture Fix:
+To use Metafacture on the commandline we can download the latest runner of Metafacture Fix:

 https://github.com/metafacture/metafacture-fix/releases